 For oily/combination skin, exfoliate two times per week.

-Our favourite exfoliants suitable for super sensitive skin:
+Our favourite exfoliants suitable for all skin concerns, including super sensitive:

 Our favourite exfoliant to help clear up acne-prone skin: